-The King and The Prince Beach and Golf Resort
+The King and Prince Beach and Golf Resort

-We started our visit with drinks in the lobby bar and "living room" area at The King and Prince.
+We started our visit with drinks in the lobby bar and "living room" area at the Resort.
 It was like sunshine in a glass.

 Tim and Melissa Wellford have owned and operated local favorite Sandcastle Cafe and Grill at 117 Mallery Street since it opened in 1989.
 The breakfast buffet is an outstanding value, and most of their breakfast and lunch entrees are under ten dollars.